 Alloy steels.
 Ternary equilibria involving iron and carbon.
 Metallography and properties of alloys steels.
 Effect of alloying elements on austenite formation and decomposition under equilibrium and non-equilibrium conditions.
 Heat treatment of alloy steels.
 Metallography and properties of alloy cast irons.

-4.494 High Temperature Techniques
+4.494 High Temperature Techniques S1 or S2 L1

 Experimental methods for the determination of thermophysical and thermochemical properties at elevated temperatures.